lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Alert on trends (sustained anomalies) and percentiles (95th/99th) rather than occasional spikes.
 - Capture baselines per workload (ETL vs reporting) so alerts are meaningful.

-If you want, I can provide a short set of SQL templates to find: top slow queries, tables needing VACUUM/ANALYZE, disk usage by table, and current WLM queue status.

 ## How do you set up alerts for queue wait time, WLM spill, disk usage, and failed queries?
 Short answer: use a mix of CloudWatch alarms (native Redshift metrics where available), Query Monitoring Rules (QMR) and system-table checks (for spill/failed-query details) with a small scheduled job or Lambda that publishes custom CloudWatch metrics or pushes SNS notifications.
 Below are concrete options and example steps/queries for each alert type.